top of page

 The pallet boards all need to be cut to size and any nails removed.
 It looks best if you get different widths and colors of pallet wood for this.
 I made a stop block for cutting since I had so many to make.

 After all the cuts were made, I sanded all of the edges and the top surface.
 The key with pallet boards is to remove all the splinters but leave the character.
 The more aged the pallet is, the better it will look but you can make a new pallet board look old if you need to with stain.
-Take a look at our video on how to do that if you want to try it.
+Take a look at my video on how to do that if you want to try it.

 create pallet board top